-- Geology: It's a 190 million year sandstone rock formation from the Jurassic Period.
-It took wind and water millions of years to turn sand dunes to rock.
+- Geology: It’s a 190 million-year sandstone rock formation from the Jurassic Period.
+It took wind and water millions of years to turn sand dunes into rock.

 - Location: Coyote Buttes North in Arizona.
 Hidden in the Vermilion Cliffs wilderness area.
 Close to the northern border with Utah.

-- Coyote Buttes South: The 'competing' area.
+- Coyote Buttes South: The ‘competing’ area.
 Not as unique as Coyote Buttes North (The Wave) but also stunning and much larger.
-You need a permit as well, but it's much easier to obtain, either online (same website) or via walk-in (same Visitor Center, also each day).
+You need a permit as well.

-Online Lottery: 10 Permits each day.
-Chance: Very low!
+Advanced/Online Lottery: 48 Permits each day.
+Chance: low

 Notification: You’ll be notified on the first of the next month whether you won or not.
 Example: If you entered the lottery in January then you’ll get an email on February 1.
 If you didn’t win, you can check a calendar option for spots that became available.
 However, this is extremely unlikely.

-Walk-In Lottery: 10 Permits each day.
-Chance: Very low!
+Daily (former walk-in) Lottery: 16 Permits each day.
+Chance: low

 Timing (old walk-in lottery, obsolete): The drawing is held each day at Kanab Visitor Center for permits valid on the following day.
 The lottery starts at 9 a.m. sharp (Daylight Savings Time in summer).
 Arrive at 8:30 a.m., as there will be an introduction.
-No need to be there much earlier, since it's not first-come, first-served.
+No need to be there much earlier, since it’s not first-come, first-served!
 You must pay with cash or check. > This information is outdated and there is no walk-in lottery anymore.
 Please read below:

 Tips Before You Go